 To qualify for the bachelor's degree in food business management, students must be in good standing at the college and earn a total of 127 credits.
+Full-time students can complete the program in 40 months.
 Students also need to maintain a grade point average of at least 2.0 to complete the bachelor's degree program.
 Students in the Food Business Management major may be eligible to receive up to 60 credits toward their degree for prior course work, certain examinations, military experience, and/or life achievement.
-Students must schedule a minimum of 15 upper-level courses at the CIA.
+Students must complete a minimum of 15 management credits at the CIA.

-Instructional Programs and Schedule The college's academic schedule ensures that students will progress from intermediate to advanced subject matter in proper sequence.
+The college's academic schedule ensures that students will progress from intermediate to advanced subject matter in proper sequence.
 The CIA reserves the right to modify course sequence, content, and offerings.